outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         Refer to [git config](http://www.fangxiang.tk/2015/07/19/git-config/).
     10. \# emerge -av wgetpaste
-    11. \# emerge -av net-misc/dropbox xfce-extra/thunar-dropbox
+    11. \# emerge -av net-misc/dropbox [optional] xfce-extra/thunar-dropbox
         1. Xfce4 and Dropbox does not get along well.
 There is no application menu for Dropbox.
         2. The system `LANG` or `LC_CTYPE` cannot be `zh_CN.GB18030`, otherswise dropbox does not launch with errors like _Gdk Critical...failed_.
             1. This can be overcome by setting the dropbox language to `english`.